Findvax-us/findvax-notify/README.md

 {
   location: String, UUID of the location to notify about (PK),
   isSent: Number, 0 for not yet sent, 1 for sent (currently not used),
-  sms: String, phone number to which we send notification SMS (format: "5555555555", "+1" country code is prepended in the function)
+  sms: String, phone number to which we send notification SMS (format: "5555555555", "+1" country code is prepended in the function),
+  lang: String, two char language identifier for message templates, defaults to 'en' if not recognized as an available template
 }
 ````